pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/README.md

 }
 ```

-And you would also be able to get a second object that comes from the query strings (key value pairs that come after the question mark at the end of the URL), which would look like this:
+And you would also be able to get a second object that comes from the query strings (key-value pairs that come after the question mark at the end of the URL), which would look like this:

 ```js
 {